igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 ===============

-Many thanks to Mike Bishop for his feedback on flow control issues and proofreading this draft.
-Kudos to the QUIC working group for dilligently plowing through hard problems and making thousands of big and small decisions to make the Internet better for everyone.
+Many thanks to Mike Bishop for his feedback on flow control issues and proofreading the first draft.
+Kudos to the QUIC working group for a mountain of feedback on this draft and for diligently plowing through hard problems and making thousands of big and small decisions to make the Internet better for everyone.

 --- back